This information explains osteopathic manipulative treatment (OMT).

 - Middle ear infections

 Doctors who perform OMT are doctors of osteopathic medicine.
-They are licensed physicians who have received the education and training needed to perform this therapy.
+They are licensed doctors who have received the education and training needed to perform this therapy.

 Before scheduling an OMT session, your doctor will evaluate you to see if the treatment will be helpful.
 He or she will speak with you about your medical history and lifestyle, including your job.
 Tell your doctor if you:

-During your examination, your doctor will check your spine, posture, and balance and feel your joints, muscles, tendons, and ligaments.
-After reviewing the results, he or she will discuss the cause of your symptoms and whether you may benefit from OMT.
+During your exam, your doctor will check your spine, posture, and balance.
+He or she will also feel your joints, muscles, tendons, and ligaments.
+After reviewing the results, your doctor will discuss the cause of your symptoms and whether you may benefit from OMT.
+If he or she thinks you may benefit, you can make an appointment for an OMT session.

 In general, OMT is a safe treatment.
-Although rare, some patients have reported having:
+Although rare, some people have reported having:

-- Mild discomfort at the site of the manipulation
+- Mild discomfort at the site of the manipulation.
+This goes away in 1 to 2 days.